 The Data

-IRIS was launched in June 2020 at the height of the COVID-19 pandemic.
-As a result, footfall on our sites - and therefore incidents that would need to be reported - were greatly reduced at this time, slowing user engagement and extending the time needed for staff to become familiar with the system.
-This led to early concerns that fewer incidents were being reported on IRIS compared to the old paper-based process.
-At the time, these concerns were valid, as shown in the graph below.
+IRIS, the University's incident reporting and investigation system, was launched in June 2020 at the height of the COVID-19 pandemic.
+As a result, footfall on our sites over this period was greatly reduced and subsequently fewer incidents were reported.
+This slowed user engagement with the system and extended the time needed for staff to become familiar with the system.
+The slow user uptake led to early concerns that fewer incidents were being reported on IRIS when compared to the old paper-based process.

 To provide context:

-• In the final two full academic years of the paper-based system (2017–18 and 2018–19), 1,034 and 1,055 incidents were reported respectively
+- In the final two full academic years of the paper-based system (2017–18 and 2018–19), 1,034 and 1,055 incidents were reported respectively

-• In IRIS’s first full academic year (2020–21), only 722 incidents were reported - during a year still heavily impacted by the pandemic
+- In IRIS’s first full academic year (2020–21), only 722 incidents were reported - during a year still heavily impacted by the pandemic

 What now?